abhiTronix/deffcode/docs/recipes/basic/transcode-live-frames.md

 !!! info "OpenCV's `VideoWriter()` class requires a valid Output filename _(e.g. output_foo.avi)_, [FourCC](https://www.fourcc.org/fourcc.php) code, framerate, and resolution as input."

-!!! tip "You can use FFdecoder's [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object that dumps source Video's metadata information _(as JSON string)_ to retrieve source framerate and resolution."
+!!! tip "You can use FFdecoder's [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object that dumps source Video's metadata information _(as JSON string)_ to retrieve output framerate and resolution."

 !!! alert "By default, OpenCV expects `BGR` format frames in its `cv2.write()` method."

+!!! note "The `YUV` pixel-format frames are NOT yet supported by OpenCV VideoWriter, try using WriteGear API instead."

 === "BGR frames"